lee0c/lee0c.github.io/_posts/2023-09-22-artisans-coop-shirts.md

 Learn more about [Artisans Cooperative](https://artisans.coop/), a new platform for makers and supporters.

-I've joined the "coop" and will be making shirts to support their mutual aid fundraiser.
+I've joined the "coop" and will be making shirts to support their fundraiser.

 Link TBA: Buy them on Artisans Cooperative's new marketplace.